 Clean Up Your Computer

-Below is a list of different items on your computer that you want to deal with before resigning:
+That way, you won't have to worry about someone accessing your personal information in your absence.
+Below is a list of different items on your computer that you should deal with before resigning:

-Computer Documents – If you have personal documents, email a copy of each to your personal email address or save them online.
+Computer Documents: If you have personal documents, email a copy of each to your personal email address or save them online.
 Then, delete the files from your office computer.

-Email – Do the same with personal email messages that you want to save.
+Email: Do the same with personal email messages that you want to save.
 Forward them to a private email address and then delete them.
 If you have online accounts where you have used your business email address for the account login, change the accounts to your personal email address.

-Also make sure you have the email addresses and phone numbers for people you want to stay in contact with.
-After you resign, send a goodbye letter to coworkers in which you can share your personal email address and phone number with them.
+Also, make sure you have the email addresses and phone numbers of the people you want to stay in contact with.
+After you resign, send a goodbye letter to coworkers in which you can share your personal email address and phone number with them, if you wish.

 However, do not send a goodbye letter (or tell coworkers you are leaving) before you resign.
 If word gets to your boss that you are resigning, he or she will not be pleased to have heard it through the grapevine.

-Internet Browsers – Delete your browsing history, cookies, saved passwords, and saved forms from your web browsers.
-You'll typically be able to do this by going to "Tools" on your Internet browser.
+Internet Browsers: Delete your browsing history, cookies, saved passwords, and saved forms from your web browsers.
+You'll typically be able to do this by going to "Tools" on your internet browser.
 There is usually an option such as "Delete Browsing History" or "Clear Private Data."
 Do this for every web browser you have used at work.

 Clear Out Your Office

-Do you have years worth of old paper files in your office?
+Do you have years' worth of old paper files in your office?
 Get rid of them.
 Only keep what's relevant and necessary for the person who will be doing your job next.

-You'll want to get to the point where you can easily bring home what's left in a box or bag.
+You'll want to get to the point where you can easily bring home what's left in a single box or bag.
 Therefore, if you have a lot of personal items, bring them home a little at a time, or throw out what you don't need to keep.

-Your goal is to be able to leave your job with a clean slate (and no personal/private information left behind) and at a moment's notice.
+Your goal is to be able to leave your job with a clean slate (with no personal/private information left behind) and at a moment's notice.